Map stores

 Remap using class attributes

-A .NET class whose instances will be saved in the Dynamic Data Store can be optionally decorated with the EPiServerDataStoreAttribute
+A .NET class whose instances are saved in the Dynamic Data Store can be optionally decorated with the EPiServerDataStoreAttribute

 .
 In these cases, set the AutomaticallyRemapStore

 property to true.
-When the Optimizely application starts, it scans for all classes with this attribute and automatically remaps the .NET class to the store, if needed.
-Any properties that have been renamed MUST be marked with the EPiServerDataPropertyRenameAttribute
+When the Optimizely application starts, it scans for classes with this attribute and automatically remaps the .NET class to the store if needed.
+Any properties that are renamed MUST be marked with the EPiServerDataPropertyRenameAttribute

-attribute, otherwise the remap treats them as if one property was removed (with the old name) and one added (with the new name).
+attribute; otherwise, the remap treats them as if one property was removed (with the old name) and one was added (with the new name).

 Remap using StoreDefinition class

-To remap a store, obtain the store definition of a store either via the StoreDefinition
+To remap a store, obtain the store definition of a store with the StoreDefinition

 property of a DynamicDataStore